 Kofola

-If you are looking for a typical Czech soft drink, Kofola is what you need.
-It was created in the late 50s as a Czechoslovak alternative to the "western" Coca-Cola and Pepsi.
-To achieve the unique flavor, scientists combined fourteen herbal and fruit ingredients and supplemented them with caffeine.
-Today the company is still using the same formula.
-Compared with Coca-Cola or Pepsi, Kofola is less sweet and has a more pronounced citrus flavor.
+Kofola is a typical Czech soft drink, created in the late 1950s as an alternative to Coca-Cola and Pepsi.
+Its unique flavor comes from fourteen herbal and fruit ingredients, combined with caffeine.
+Compared with Coca-Cola, Kofola is less sweet and has a more pronounced citrus taste.

 Where to buy Kofola?